My Moves

 Be safe

 These moves are not clinical advice.
-Always get that from qualified health professionals.
+Always get advice from qualified health professionals.

 That is what I do, please do the same.